Sunday, September 12, 2021 is National Grandparents Day!

 Take trips via Google Earth to where they grew up, where they got married, where they were during a war or their first job, etc.

-It’s a great way to not only learn about the life your grandparent(s) lead but also a little bit about history and what the world they grew up in was like.
+It’s a great way to not only learn about your grandparent(s) experience of life and also a little bit about history and what the world they grew up in was like.

 Their experiences and lessons learned could help you in your own life.